sashakolpakov/dire-jax/README.md

 )

+### Backend Performance Comparison

+- **JAX backend**: Best for TPUs, good CPU performance, moderate GPU performance
+- **PyTorch/PyKeOps backend**: 100x+ faster on CUDA GPUs for datasets <2M points

 ### Benchmarking and utilities

-In order to run the Jupyter notebook in the ./tests folder, you need to install some extras:
+For benchmarking utilities and quality metrics:
 ```bash
 pip install dire-jax[utils]
 ```

-This installation will give you access to the utilities (metrics and benchmarking routines) that are specifically implemented to be used together with DiRe.
-However, some of them rely on external packages (especially for persistent homology computations) that may have longer runtimes.
+This provides access to dimensionality reduction quality metrics and benchmarking routines.
+Some utilities use external packages for persistent homology computations which may increase runtime.

 ### Contributing